ContentMine/FutureTDM/workshops/elpub-limassol/README.md

 You find everything you need to know for both of the options **[here](../../installation.md)**.

+**Copy files from USB-Drive**

+You need following files from the USB-drive:
+- *.ova file
+- virtualbox file: *.exe for Windows, *.dmg for Mac
+- zika folder

 **And don't forget, bring your own laptop with power supply to the workshop.**

 ### Do text data mining